The Bourne Institute on West Street had a reading Room on the Ground Floor and a Library upstairs.

 Bourne is both a town and a parish 97 miles north of London, 10 miles NNE of Stamford and 11 miles west of Spalding.
 It is bisected by the A15 trunk road, formerly known as the "Great Road from London to Lincoln," and part of the old Roman Road between the two cities.
 Bourne parish includes the hamlets of Cawthorpe and Dyke.
+To the west of the town of Bourne lies the hamlet of Lound, which was a parish at the time of the 1086 Domesday Book, but has never had a church.
 Morton parish lies to the north and Thurlby parish to the south, with Deeping Fen parish forming the southeast border.
 The South Forty Foot Drain completes the eastern border.
-The parish covers about 8,200 acres and includes the hamlet of Cawthorpe 1.5 miles north of Bourne and Dyke, 1.5 miles northeast.
+The parish covers 10,100 acres and includes the hamlet of Cawthorpe 1.5 miles north of Bourne and Dyke, 1.5 miles northeast.

 A spring called "Peter's Pool" arises in the west end of the town and at Eastgate becomes navigable (where it is called the "Bourne Eau") and flows southward to join the River Glen.
 If you are planning a visit:

 - The Car Dyke, which runs along the eastern edge of the village from Peterborough to Lincoln, is said to date from 125 AD, when the Romans needed to move supplies to its army units in the north.

 - See our touring page for visitor services.